Public Order Ordinance: Leung Kwok-hung and Others v. HKSAR

 The first case that the HKSAR government decide to prosecute protesters for violation of the notification system was launched on 9 May 2002 against veteran protestor Leung Kwok-hung of the April Fifth Action and two other student activists was charged with organising an unauthorised public assembly or assisting in organising one.

 On 10 February 2002, a number of persons gathered at Chater Garden for a procession.
 Civil activist Leung Kwok-hung was the organiser of the procession, but did not notify the Commissioner in advance.
 A police officer invited him to go through the statutory notification procedure, but Leung refused and was warned of the consequences.
 Initially, the procession consisted of 40 people, but it eventually grew to about 96 persons.
 They ignored police advice for several times, but the procession was at all times peaceful.
-On 25 November 2002, the three were convicted for organising an unathourised public procession and for failing to notify the police under the POO.
+On 25 November 2002, the three were convicted for organising an unauthorised public procession and for failing to notify the police under the POO.
 Each of them was fined 500 Hong Kong dollars and was required to be bound over for three months.
 Magistrate Partick Li held that requirement for the notification system was reasonable for maintaining ordre public of Hong Kong society.
 The appeal was heard before the Court of Final Appeal.

 At the Court of Final Appeal, the constitutionality of the entire statutory notification scheme was challenged.
 On 8 July 2005, the Court of Final Appeal by a majority of 4 to 1 dismissed the appeal.
 Chief Justice Li, Justice Chan PJ, Justice Ribeiro PJ and Sir Anthony Mason NPJ, having considered all the statutory restrictions on the freedom of assembly and the statutory safeguards listed above, held that the notification system was constitutional.
 However, they held that the norm of "ordre public", which existed as a statutory legitimate purpose at that time, was too vague at statutory level and hence could not be said to be prescribed by law.
 "Ordre public" was as a result severed, but the term "public order" was sufficiently precise to survive.
 They also remarked in dicta that the norm of "protection of the rights and freedoms of others" was too wide and did not satisfy the legal certainty requirement.
 They affirmed the convictions as the severance did not affect the conviction.
 Justice Bokhary PJ dissented, noting in his judgment that the whole statutory scheme should be struck down except the entitlement to notification.

 The government was criticised for politically motivated prosecute a few high-profile protesters as Leung Kwok-hung was the veteran activist and a leader of a radical political group and the student activists were the prominent members of the Hong Kong Federation of Students which is a vocal critic of government policy.